kubixmedia/kubi-docs/docs/getting-started/connect-to-store.md

 When you deploy your theme, Kubi will overwrite the existing remote code associated with the `theme_id` you defined with your local project’s code, which you may not want.
 To avoid this, navigate to https://{store-name}.myshopify.com/admin/themes and duplicate an existing theme ID to work from.
 To not overwrite files (even changes ones) you can deploy in safe mode.
 :::

-## Working with OS2.0 .JSON templates
+## Working with OS2.0 JSON templates
 When Shopify released OS2.0, theme templates changed.
 Previously, templates held the page's content.
 Now, OS2.0 utilises JSON templates which cannot accept Liquid.
 JSON templates are optional and on a need-to-use basis.
 Kubi is fully compatible with the new JSON templates, it can detect the difference between a Liquid template and a JSON template and perform the appropriate actions.